JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ---

+This is not the proper way to calculate and displaye saliency.
+Included for completeness, cntrast, and potential value to expert workflows.
 This visualization is much less noisy than the previous saliency map because the only hotspots are pixels that most influence the model’s final segmentation decision.
-This is computed using gradients of the sigmoid-activated output with respect to the input image.
-Unlike raw saliency maps which reflect all sensitivity, this map focuses only on what most affects the model’s final probability.
+This is using the sigmoid-activated output with respect to the input image.
+Unlike raw saliency maps, which reflect all sensitivity, this map focuses only on what most affects the model’s final probability.
 The result is cleaner, more focused, and ideally emphasizes the lesion boundary.

 ---